 There will be a list of approved hotels released and it sounds like Airbnb will be one of the better options for booking lodging in Cuba as the new rules promote private Cuban owned businesses.

 While tourist travel has always been banned by the US Embargo on Cuba, for the last two years it was basically a free-for-all and US Customs did not appear to care why you traveled to Cuba.
 I visited Cuba in 2015, and I ran into several US tourists who were in Havana for no other reason than to check out the city and nearby beaches.
 It looks like the new rules quash any chance of easy travel to Cuba.
 The best option now is to fly to Cuba through a neighboring country such as Mexico.
 It is important to note the U.S. State Department issued a travel warning last month due to “sonic attacks” on U.S. Embassy personnel.

 The new rules will also adversely impact US airlines.
 Several US airlines picked up new routes to Cuba last year, and we’ve already seen airlines reducing their routes to Cuba (due to less travel than anticipated).
 I would anticipate significant cuts on US routes to Cuba in the next few months.

-America should be focused on supporting Cuba’s entrepreneurs and private sector by encouraging more Americans to travel to Cuba rather than adding burdensome restrictions on American travel.
+America should be focused on supporting Cuba’s entrepreneurs and the private sector by encouraging more Americans to travel to Cuba rather than adding burdensome restrictions on American travel.
 When I visited Havana, I stayed at an Airbnb which was owned by locals, and I only ate at privately owned restaurants.
 These Cuban entrepreneurs will sadly be the ones who will be most impacted by the new rules.

 Editorial Note: Any opinions, analyses, reviews, or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved, or otherwise endorsed by any card issuer.